fideus-labs/ome-ngff-scientific-ai/README.md

 Rich metadata advantage:
 - "But storage format isn't enough - the AI needs to UNDERSTAND your data"
 - "OME-NGFF embeds all the spatial metadata, calibration, channel information"
-- "The AI can reason: 'This is confocal, 0.5 micron spacing, 4 channels including DAPI'"

 Standards matter:
 - "Because it's standards-compliant, the AI can make intelligent assumptions"